 There is disagreement regarding the role of Lao PDR in the lion trade.
-All reported exports were from South Africa, who reported exporting a significant amount of trade in bones and skeletons to Lao PDR between 2007 and 2016, although no imports of lion products were reported by Lao PDR in the CITES Trade Database (Table 5).
-The Lao PDR Scientific Authority stated there had been no imports or exports of lions (Dr Sourioudong Sundara (Lao PDR Scientific Authority), in litt., May 2018).
+All reported exports were from South Africa, who reported exporting a significant amount of trade in bones and skeletons to Lao PDR between 2007 and 2016, although no imports of lion products have been reported by Lao PDR in the CITES Trade Database (Table 5).
+The Lao PDR Scientific Authority stated there had been no legal imports or exports of lions (Dr Sourioudong Sundara (Lao PDR Scientific Authority), in litt., May 2018).
+Research undertaken as part of this study indicates that Lao PDR is seemingly acting as a transit point for lion products destined for Viet Nam and China (see Intra-Asian Trade section for further details).

 Exports to Lao PDR were first reported in 2009 (most significantly 250 kg bones plus 80 bodies) and increased to 837 skeletons in 2013 (Figure 6).
-Exports to Lao PDR in 2015 included 480 kg of skeletons (estimated to equate to \sim 50 lions20) plus 148 individual skeletons, despite a trade suspension being in place for seven months of that year.
+Exports to Lao PDR in 2015 included 480 kg of skeletons (estimated to equate to ~50 lions^{‡‡‡‡‡†}) plus 148 individual skeletons, despite a trade suspension being in place for seven months of that year.

-It is believed that errors have occurred in the transfer of data from South African permit applications to CITES annual reports which have caused exports to Lao PDR to be mislabelled as Viet Nam and vice versa (Williams et al., 2015).
-Williams et al. (2015) speculated that this could have been caused by confusion over the name of the city Vientiane in Lao PDR sounding similar to Viet Nam.
+It is believed that errors have occurred in the transfer of data from South African permit applications to CITES annual reports which have caused exports to Lao PDR to be mislabelled as Viet Nam and vice versa